 CPA pass mark in Kenya

 The pass mark is typically 50%.
-Put simply, you must attain a score of 50% in every paper for you to pass your section exam.
+Put simply, you must attain a score of 50% in every paper in a level for you to pass your level exam.

 How many times can you retake the CPA exam Kenya?